 - Proof of identity and nationality (i.e., passport) – player

 - Proof of identity and nationality (i.e., passport) – parents

 - Proof of birth date (birth certificate or passport) ‐ player

 - Proof of residence (i.e. proof of home ownership, rental agreement) – player and parents

 - FOR 50KM RULE ONLY:

 - Proof of distance (i.e., Google maps showing location club/residence)

 - Parental authorization

-- *** There is a $105 fee charged by BC Soccer for processing the application.
-The applicant pays the fee once the ITC is approved.
+- *** There is no longer any fee charged for processing the application.

 Please note the following points regarding International Transfer Applications: